dojo/docs/dojo/dnd.rst

 Avatar
 ------

-Avatar is a class for an object that represents dragged items during DnD operations.
+Avatar is a class for the object (the singleton pattern) that represents dragged items during DnD operations.
 You can replace it or style it if you need to customize the look of DnD.

 Following methods should be implemented:

-* constructor(manager) --- the constructor of the class takes a single parameter --- the instance of Manager (see below), which is used to reflect the state of the DnD operation in progress visually.
+* ``constructor(manager)`` --- the constructor of the class takes a single parameter --- the instance of Manager_, which is used to reflect the state of the DnD operation in progress visually.
 The constructor is called (and the avatar object is created) only when the manager decided to start a DnD operation.
+In this case Manager_ calls its method ``makeAvatar()``.
+By default Avatar constructs ``<table>``.
-* destroy() --- this method is called when the DnD operation is finished, the avatar is unneeded, and is about to be recycled.
+* ``destroy()`` --- this method is called when the DnD operation is finished, the avatar is unneeded, and is about to be recycled.
-* update() --- this method is called, when the state of the manager changes.
+* ``update()`` --- this method is called, when the state of the manager changes.
 It is used to reflect manager's changes visually.
+Usually this method is called by Manager_ automatically.
+* ``_generateText()`` --- semi-public method, which is called by ``update()`` to render the header test.
+The default implementation returns a number of dragged items as a string.
+You can override this method for localization purposes, or to change the text how you like it.

 The default implementation of the Avatar class does following:

 * It creates an absolutely positioned table of up to 6 rows.
-* The first row (the header) is populated with a text generated by _generateText() method.
-By default it returns the number of transferred items.
-You can override this method for localization purposes, or to change the text how you like it.
+* The first row (the header) is populated with a text generated by ``_generateText()`` method.
 * Next rows are populated with DOM nodes generated by the creator function of the current source with hint "avatar" (see above the description of the creator function) for data items.
 Up to 5 rows are populated with decreasing opacity.

+If you want to override the avatar with something totally custom, the best way to do it is to override Manager_'s ``makeAvatar()`` to return your own instance.

 CSS classes
 ~~~~~~~~~~~

 Following CSS classes are used to style the avatar:

-* dojoDndAvatar --- assigned to the avatar (the table).
+* ``dojoDndAvatar`` --- assigned to the avatar (the table).
-* dojoDndAvatarHeader --- assigned to the first row (the header).
+* ``dojoDndAvatarHeader`` --- assigned to the first row (the header).
-* dojoDndAvatarItem --- assigned to the avatar item rows.
+* ``dojoDndAvatarItem`` --- assigned to the avatar item rows.
-* dojoDndAvatarCanDrop --- added to the avatar (the table) when the mouse is over a target, which can accept transferred items.
+* ``dojoDndAvatarCanDrop`` --- added to the avatar (the table) when the mouse is over a target, which can accept transferred items.
 Otherwise it is removed.

 Manager
 -------

 Manager is a small class, which implements a business logic of DnD and orchestrates the visualization of this process.
 It accepts events from sources/targets, creates the avatar, and checks the validity of the drop.

-At any given moment there is only one instance of this class (the singleton pattern), which can be accessed by dojo.dnd.manager() function.
+At any given moment there is only one instance of this class (the singleton pattern), which can be accessed by ``dojo.dnd.manager()`` function.
+User does not need to instantiate this object explicitly.
+It is done automatically when DnD modules are included.

 This class or its instance can be monkey patched or replaced completely, if you want to change its functionality.